Friday, 26 March 2010

 Problems and Decisions.

-The scenes that need to be re-shot.
+Problem: The scenes that need to be re-shot.

 Decision: This scene is possibly the second most important part in the opening.
 We must re-shoot them.